Dizzienoo/HTMLSpaceGame/readme.md

 	// Display "Ship", Score and Conclusion, Need to Add Score Box
 	// Reset

+Adjust Text Size to Screen Size

 Need Func for if player rotates screen that would check each update if the current screenX is different to the old screenX and Ys
-Perhaps make some more landscpae friendly images
+Perhaps make some more landscape friendly images

 // Game Over Screen